Inside: You’ve got a make a creation station aka the best way to use classy garbage for some really amazing kid exploration.

 Back when I was a teacher, I had a whole center in my classroom that I called the “Creation Station.”
 Anything that was “classy garbage” went into the Creation Station.

-I know you feel me on this classy garbage situation: things like paper tubes, ribbons, packaging materials, tissue paper….
+I know you feel me on this amazing garbage situation: things like paper tubes, ribbons, packaging materials, tissue paper….
 Now that is some classy garbage.
 Nothing low class like banana peels or coffee grinds made it into this sophisticated area.

 My students visited the Creation Station all day long: tinkering, exploring, and building – it was an ever changing, always evolving space.
 It was The Place to be.